Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Houseplants are usually grown for their foliage which can be unusually colored or shaped.
 Some houseplants have unusual habits like the prayer plant.

 What are Prayer Plants?

-Prayer plants are low growing Brazilian jungle plants that are only hardy in zones 11 and 12.
+Prayer plants (Maranta leuconeura) are low growing Brazilian jungle plants that are only hardy in zones 11 and 12.
 Outside of its growing zones the plants are normally grown as houseplants.
 They make good houseplants because they need filtered sunlight rather than direct sunlight.
 Our homes are too dark for sun-loving plants, so plants that prefer shade, semi-shade or filtered light do best.

 Prayer plants are grown for their lovely foliage.
 The leaves are 6 inches long and display different colors depending on the variety.
 Most are green with spots that vary in color including light green, gray or brown.
 The undersides of the leaves are either light green or dark red.
 The most spectacularly colored variety has tricolor leaves of green with yellow spots and red veins.

 The plants do not flower when grown indoors.
 Outdoors, the flowers are tiny, white and barely noticeable.

 The secret to successfully growing a prayer plant is to mimic the conditions of its native jungle home.
 Give it indirect light, warmth and lots of humidity.

 Outdoors, the plants can grow to 12 inches high.
 Indoors, it rarely gets taller than 8 inches.
 Keep your plant away from drafts and sunny windows.
 I like to grow plants that prefer low light in a north facing window.
 You will know if your plant is getting too much light if the leaves are scorched or fading.
 Move it away from the window and it should snap right back.

 A normal indoor temperature range of 60⁰F to 80⁰F is fine for these plants.
 During the winter it is critical to keep your plant away from doors and windows that let in cold air.
 These are tropical plants.
 They need to be kept warm.